idafchev/Ring0x00/_posts/2024-11-14-EDR_Silencing.md

 # IPSec filter rules
 It's not new that IPSec filter rules can be used to filter traffic, even if you don't have IPSec configured (you can check the blog "[Windows IPSEC for endpoint quarantine](https://mgreen27.github.io/posts/2020/07/23/IPSEC.html)" for more information).
 Therefore such rules can also be used for the malicious purpose to block EDR communication.
 An example of how to use the `netsh` command to set IPSec filter rules is shown below.

-The filterlist can also accept domain names, but what actually happens is that several rules are created which block all IPs to which the domain currently resolves to.{: .notice}
+The filterlist can also accept domain names, but what actually happens is that several rules are created which block all IPs to which the domain currently resolves to.
+{: .notice--info}

 ```bat
 netsh ipsec static add policy name=BlockPolicy description=BlockPolicy